indra-tesla/LiveReports-PowerBI-Realtime-Call-Center-Performance-Simulation/README.md

 1. Install Python if not already installed.
 2. Install Required Python Modules:
-   Navigate to the directory containing the `requirements.txt` file and run in the command promt:
+   Navigate to the directory containing the `requirements.txt` file and run in the command prompt:
    ```sh
    pip install -r requirements.txt
    ```